top of page

 It is this last work, sanctification (= our “holification”), that is the long-term service God provides us in the Holy Spirit.
 And that ministry is one of daily discipline: teaching us concepts and commands, yes, but also training us in attitudes and actions.

-This is such a marvelous part of the Good News: the Holy Spirit graciously submits to serving us as our personal trainer.
+Here is where we pause today.
+This role of the Paraclete is such a marvelous part of the Good News: the Holy Spirit graciously submits to serving us as our personal trainer.
 If we will heed him, God himself will help us with diet, exercise, and sleep—both spiritual and physical, since God cares about our health and growth in every respect.
-God himself will inform us, inspire us, evaluate us, correct us, congratulate us, and move us on to the next stage of our training.
+God himself will inform us, inspire us, evaluate us, correct us, congratulate us, and move us on to the next stage of development.

+This training isn’t for the faint-hearted, for the shallow, for the casual Christian.
 Like any good coach, God will give us pain to gain: “All discipline for the moment seems painful rather than pleasant, but it later yields the peaceful/shalom-ful fruit of righteousness to those who have been trained by it” (Hebrews 12:11).
-God is serious about our sanctification, and he will devote himself to our development if we will simply agree each day to partner with his Spirit within us.
+And, like any good coach, God will measure out our tests and trials and temptations (usually the same word in Biblical Greek) to optimize our growth: not so much that we break, and not so little that we coast and plateau.

 The gift of the Holy Spirit is indeed an amazing, manifold gift.
 (To explore it further, consider TBM’s Salvation 101 and 102.)
-As we prepare for the day—putting on the whole armour of God for the battles ahead (Ephesians 6:14–17)—let us do what Paul tells Christian soldiers to do after we have indeed armoured up: “Pray in the Spirit at all times in every prayer and supplication” (Ephesians 6:18).
+Today, let’s delight in the idea that as we suit up—putting on the whole armour of God for the truly serious battles ahead (Ephesians 6:14–17)—we should do what Paul tells Christian soldiers to do after we have indeed armoured up: “Pray in the Spirit at all times in every prayer and supplication” (Ephesians 6:18).

-Stay in touch with your divine Sergeant!
+It’s concerning to me that most sermons I have heard on “the armour of God” failed to mention that crucial advice Paul puts emphatically at the end: Stay in touch with your divine Sergeant!
 Keep those comms open!
 Do exactly what he says, when he says, and you’ll stay alive—and get steadily better.
-For our training is for war—and for the amazing peace/shalom on the other side, in the era to come.
+Our training is for war—and then the amazing peace/shalom on the other side, in the era to come.

 God only knows what perils and promises lie ahead.
 God only knows how to get us ready for them and how to help us handle them when they arrive.
-And that God is at our side, in our hearts, filling us with his goodness if we will only pray, trust, and obey the Holy Spirit.
+And that God is at our side, in our hearts, filling us with his goodness if we will only pray, trust, and obey.

 Let’s get to it.